-FUN IN THE SUN: 9 Fresh Summer Vacations for Families
+FUN IN THE SUN: 12 Best Beach Resorts in the U.S. for Families

 But there’s also plenty to experience outside of the action-packed center, where it can get crowded in the summer months.
 Myrtle Beach’s resort area stretches along a full 60 miles of coastline and includes quieter spots like Surfside Beach, which is popular among families for its multiple beach access points and plenty of space to spread out.
 At Surfside, the different beach areas are cleaned daily and supervised by lifeguards.

 For still more great beach vacations in South Carolina, consider Hilton Head, Kiawah Island, and destinations across the gorgeous South Caroline Lowcountry.

 If you’d like a little privacy on your Myrtle Beach family vacation, as well as a way to prep and store easy breakfasts, picnic lunches, and midnight snacks, check out Marriott’s Ocean Watch Villas at Grande Dunes, where each villa has two bedrooms and a fully equipped kitchen.

 2. San Diego, California

 With its oodles of great beaches, San Diego is always one of the best family beach vacations in the U.S. Ranking high for family-friendliness is Coronado Beach, where little ones can wade in tide pools and older kids can go boogie boarding or surfing.

 CALIFORNIA DREAMING: 7 Cheap California Vacation Ideas for the Whole Family